-The intern New Skill Developing Skill Competent Skill N A 0 1 2 3 4 A. Is knowledgeable of measurement, research design, and statistics B. Effectively contributes to data collection and analysis for research and program evaluation C. Translates research into effective practice D. Demonstrates commitment to maintaining knowledge of new research findings and their implications for practice E. Effectively communicates with colleagues about the relevance of research to school practice Comments:
+Intern Self- Evaluation (Pre- Internship) Supervisor Evaluat The intern New Skill Developing Skill Competent Skill N A 0 1 2 3 4 A. Is knowledgeable of measurement, research design, and statistics B. Effectively contributes to data collection and analysis for research and program evaluation C. Translates research into effective practice D. Demonstrates commitment to maintaining knowledge of new research findings and their implications for practice

+E. Effectively communicates with colleagues about the relevance of research to school practice Comments:

-10. Legal, Ethical, and Professional Practice
+Domain 10: Legal, Ethical, and Professional Practice

 School psychologists have knowledge of the history and foundations of school psychology; multiple service models and methods; ethical, legal, and professional standards; and other factors related to professional identity and effective practice as school psychologists.
+School psychologists provide services consistent with ethical, legal, and professional standards; engage in responsive ethical and professional decision-making; collaborate with other professionals; and apply professional work characteristics needed for effective practice as school psychologists, including effective interpersonal skills, responsibility, adaptability, initiative, dependability, technological competence, advocacy skills, respect for human diversity, and a commitment to social justice and equity.

-Intern Self- Evaluation (Pre- Internship) Supervisor Evaluation on The intern New Skill Developing Skill Competent Competent Skill N A 0 1 2 3 4 A. Practices within the bounds of due process B. Demonstrates appropriate professional boundaries C. Competently practices within scope of expertise D. Adheres to ethical guidelines Is knowledge of the broad range of professional practices of school psychologists Comments:
+In Supervisor Evalua The intern New Skill Developing Skill Competent Skill N A 0 1 2 3 4 A. Practices within the bounds of due process B. Demonstrates appropriate professional boundaries C. Competently practices within scope of expertise D. Adheres to ethical guidelines E. Is knowledge of the broad range of professional practices of school psychologists Comments:

 Supervisors (END of INTERNSHIP ONLY) If the student is being evaluated in at the end of the internship, please use your professional opinion to rate the extent to which you find the intern having adequate skills to perform as a School Psychologist, with relative independence.
 The intern's knowledge and skills are above average for an intern at the end of internship.
 Their skills are more than adequate to meet expectations as an entry level school psychologist.
 The intern's knowledge and skills are average for an intern at the end of internship.
 Their skills are adequate to meet expectations as an entry level school psychologist.
 The intern's knowledge and skills are below average for an intern at the end of internship.
 Their skills are currently not adequate to meet expectations as an entry level school psychologist.
 Another semester of internship would aid them in entry level school psychology skills.
 The intern's knowledge and skills are well below average for an intern at the end of internship.
 Their skills are not adequate to meet expectations as an entry level school psychologist.
-Please describe the areas in which the intern is most successful: Please describe the areas in which the intern should focus on improvement:

-Is there anything that Minnesota State University, Mankato could he the student's experience in the site? ave done to improve
+Please describe the areas in which the intern is most successful: Please describe the areas in which the intern should focus on improvement: s there anything that Minnesota State University, Mankato could have done to improve he student's experience in the site?

 Student Comments (optional):

 Supervisor Signature: Date:

 Intern Signature: Date:

-Return this Internship Evaluation Form to: Jeffrey Brown School Psychology Internship Coordinator 103 Armstrong Hall - Psychology Mankato, MN 56001 phone: 507-389-5755 Jeffrey.brown@mnsu.edu
+Return this Internship Evaluation Form to: Elyse Farnsworth, PhD, LP, NCSP Assistant Professor, School Psychology Program School Psychology Internship Coordinator 103 Armstrong Hall - Psychology Mankato, MN 56001 phone: 507-389-5755 elyse.farnsworth@mnsu.edu